manticore-projects/xml-doclet/README.md

 [Website](https://www.manticore-projects.com/XMLDoclet) | [Documentation](https://www.manticore-projects.com/XMLDoclet/usage.html) | [Example](https://www.manticore-projects.com/JSQLParser/javadoc_snapshot.html#analyticexpression)

-This library provides a doclet to output the javadoc comments from Java source code to a XML or a Restructured Text (*.rst) document.
+This library provides a doclet to output the javadoc comments from Java source code to a XML which can be transformed into:

+- ReStructured Text for Python Sphinx and DocUtils
+- Markdown
+- DocBook XML for DBLatex PDF files
+- ASCII Doctor

 All modern JDKs 17, 21 and 23 are supported by XmlDoclet-2.+ and JDK 11 is supported by XMLDoc-1.4.+ only.

-Planned support for Markdown (*.md), Docbook XML and ASCII Doctor (*.adoc).
-Sponsors or Contributors are most welcome.

 Example
 -------